-phone [7, 8], which is illustrated in Figure 1.
+The ACM application uses a string potentiometer and a geophone [7, 8], which is illustrated in Figure 1.
 Geophones are un-powered devices that produce output voltages.
-When used to monitor a crack, crack motion induces a significant voltage that rises above typical background noise.
-In the default ACM configuration, the string potentiometer is attached to an ADC input on the Mote and the application detects the onset of crack motion by continually sampling the ADC and comparing the sampled value to a threshold.
-It is the effect of this polling loop that we have moved from software running on the ATMega128 microcontroller and ADC to the custom hardware of the Mote-Wake board.
+When used to monitor a crack, motion induces voltage fluctuation.
+In the default ACM configuration, the string potentiometer is attached to an ADC input on the mote and the application detects the onset of crack motion by continually sampling the ADC and comparing the sampled value to a threshold.
+It is the effect of this polling loop that we have moved from software running on the ATMega128 microcontroller and ADC to the custom hardware of the Shake 'n Wake board.